atombrenner/photo-timeline/README.md

 ## Index Implementation Details

-- for performance reasons, all photos are stored in a json index file
-- we only need to read the index to browse photos, no reason to traverse a folder structure and list files
+- for performance reasons, all photos are stored in a JSON index file so that we only need to read the index file to browse photos, and don't need to traverse the filesystem
 - the index must fit in memory for at least one million photos
 - the index must contain the original photo timestamp with millisecond precision
 - the index should contain the sequence number if necessary to deduplicate photos